vaibhav-karnwal/react-tutorial-by-me/README.md

-# Getting Started with Create React App
+React Tutorial by Vaibhav Karnwal

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).